Mani Haghighi Mani Haghighi

 1. Use encrypted drives for any outside office work.

-2. Review your work-from-home workflow for any security flaw.
+2. Review your work-from-home workflow for any security flaw on a monthly basis.

 3. Security awareness training for employees on a regular basis.